orgua/shepherd-targets/msp430_testable/readme.md

 # Msp430 Testable

-The firmware toggles all 3 LEDs 16 times for 100 ms and does the same for the 10 external GPIO (4 times).
+The firmware toggles all 3 LEDs >8 times (reacts to SHEPHERD_NODE_ID) for 100 ms and does the same for the 10 external GPIO (4 times).

 ## Functionality